ahabra/java-perf/presentation.md

 Or simply calculate `a * b + c` where a, b, and c are `float` or `double`.

 Two roundings can occur:
+* What are they? 🍅🤓
-* when multiplying a and b.
+	1. when multiplying a and b.
-* when adding the product to c.
+	2. when adding the product to c.

 To enhance the calculation, you can use `Math.fma(a, b, c)` which will do only one rounding.

 The `fma()` method is about 15% faster (in Java 17) than the hand-coded calculation.

+Look at `MathCallerTest.java` for an example showing this problem.

 <div style="page-break-after: always"></div>

 ## 5. JSON Parsing
 There are many JSON parsing libraries, one of the fast/popular ones is `com.fasterxml.jackson.core:jackson-databind`.
-It is tested here.
+It is tested here. (_The issue here is similar to the old XML parsing DOM vs SAX_)

 Two approaches are tested:

 1. Using `ObjectMapper`.
 Simple to implement.
 2. Using `JsonParser`.
 Harder to implement.
-About 10 times faster than using `ObjectMapper`.
+About __10 times faster__ than using `ObjectMapper`.

 Suppose we have the following JSON string describing a book: